-FIRE EXTINGUISHING SYSTEMS
+CHAPTER 4 FIRE EXTINGUISHING SYSTEMS

-4-1 GENERAL.
+4-1 GENERAL

 4-1.1 Connections to Fire Reporting Systems.

 Where fire suppression systems are installed in or at facilities on installations with station or base fire reporting systems, the fire suppression systems must be connected to the fire reporting system for transmission of fire alarms, trouble signals and supervisory signals.

 4-1.2 Plans and Calculations.

-For new systems or modified systems, working plans and calculations must be prepared and submitted for approval by a registered professional fire protection engineer or an individual that has obtained National Institute for Certification in Engineering Technologies, Automatic Sprinkler Systems, Level III certification or Special Hazards Suppression Systems, Level IV certification, in accordance with the applicable NFPA code.
-Submit the fire extinguishing system construction (shop) drawings to the appropriate components designated Fire Protection Engineer.
+For new systems or modified systems, construction (shop) drawings and calculations must be prepared by an individual that has obtained National Institute for Certification in Engineering Technologies, Automatic Sprinkler Systems, Level III certification or Special Hazards Suppression Systems, Level IV certification, in accordance with the applicable NFPA code.
+A registered professional engineer licensed to practice fire protection engineering must stamp the shop drawings prior to submitting the fire extinguishing system shop drawings to the appropriate components designated Fire Protection Engineer.

 4-1.3 Water Flow Testing.

-Conduct water flow tests to determine available water supply for the water based fire extinguishing systems.
-The designer (a fire protection engineer or an engineer experienced in water flow testing) will perform or witness the required flow testing, and verify that the test results are accurate.
-Accepting historical water supply information or similar data without verification is not permitted.
-Conduct water flow tests prior to the concept design submission.
-For design-build projects, the preparer of the RFP must perform water flow testing.
+Conduct water flow tests, in accordance with the procedures contained in NFPA 291, to determine available water supply for the water-based fire extinguishing systems.
+The preparer of the contract documents (a fire protection engineer or an engineer experienced in water flow testing) must perform or witness the required flow testing prior to the first submission of the project.
+Advertisement of the project must not be permitted before water flow tests are accepted.
+Historical water supply information must not be accepted.